noiredayz/trilaud/README.md

 I didn't really test it, but alts joining channels my affects each others ratelimits.
 I suggest you start alts after each other and not parallel.

 ## Changelog ##
+* **2021-10-01** I confirmed with high confidence that you cannot farm subs this way.
+It was a fun ride bois.
 * **2021-09-14** Added another JSON endpoint for general stats
 * **2021-08-29** Added JSON endpoints for statistics pages.
 * **2021-08-25** Fixed an issue where pidfile writing threw a TypeError on node 14+